'Moulin Rouge! The Musical' sashays home with 10 Tony Awards

 The show about the goings-on in a turn-of-the-century Parisian nightclub, updated with tunes like “Single Ladies” and “Firework” alongside the big hit “Lady Marmalade,” won 10 Tonys.
 The record is 12, won by “The Producers.”

-Producer Carmen Pavlovic said after what Broadway has been through the last 18 months it felt strange to be considered the best.
-She dedicated the award to every show that closed, opened, nearly opened or was fortunate to be reborn.
+Producer Carmen Pavlovic struck a philosophical note in her acceptance speech, sharing the award with all the shows that struggled in the past 18-month shutdown.

+"It feels a little odd to me to be talking about one show as best musical.
+I feel that every show of last season deserves to be thought of as the best musical,” she said.
+“The shows that opened, the shows that closed not to return, the shows that nearly opened.
+And of course, the shows that paused and are fortunate enough to be reborn — best musical is all of those shows."

-“The Inheritance” by Matthew Lopez was named the best new play, and Charles Fuller’s “A Soldier’s Play” won best play revival.
+“The Inheritance” by Matthew Lopez was named the best new play and won three other awards, and Charles Fuller’s “A Soldier’s Play” won best play revival and an acting award.

 Lopez's two-part, seven-hour epic uses “Howards End” as a starting point for a play that looks at gay life in the early 21st century.
 It also yielded wins for Andrew Burnap as best actor in a play, Stephen Daldry as best director, and Lois Smith as best performance by an actress in a featured role in a play.

 The pandemic-delayed telecast kicked off with an energetic performance of “You Can’t Stop the Beat” from original Broadway cast members of “Hairspray!”
+Ali Stroker sang “What I Did for Love” from “A Chorus Line.”
 Jennifer Holliday also took the stage to deliver an unforgettable rendition of “And I’m Telling You I'm Not Going” from the musical “Dreamgirls.”

 The singers performed for a masked and appreciative audience at a packed Winter Garden Theatre.
 Host Audra McDonald got a standing ovation when she took the stage.
 “You can’t stop the beat.
 The heart of New York City!” she said.